-• Travelers arriving in the United States through various international airports have shared their POE (Port of Entry) questions and experiences based on visa categories including B2 Visitor Visa, H1B, H4, F1 OPT, Green Card, and Advance Parole (AP).
+- Travelers arriving in the United States through various international airports have shared their POE (Port of Entry) questions and experiences for 2025 based on visa categories including B2 Visitor Visa, H1B, H4, F1 OPT, Green Card, and Advance Parole (AP).
 Below is a categorized summary based on the airport of entry, focusing strictly on questions asked and the immigration process encountered.

 Questions: